totaldebug/totaldebug.uk/_posts/2023-06-02-last4solar-my-solar-nightmare.md

 1. If they insist on a Bank Transfer, REFUSE!
     1. They may give excuses like the card machine isn't working, if they don't offer you to pay another day, **walk away!** (I can't stress this enough!)
     1. Bank Transfers (BACS) payments are not protected by your bank only credit cards are.
+1. Not all solar companies are **MCS Certified**, some issue [**Flexi-Orb**](https://www.flexi-orb.com/) Certificates instead.
+    1. Not all energy suppliers accept flexi-orb, at the time of writing only **five** of the major suppliers accept them
+        1. E.ON
+        1. Scottish Power
+        1. British Gas
+        1. SSE
+        1. OVO Energy
+    1. It is likely that once Flexi-Orb is accredited that all energy suppliers will accept it, but at time of writing this is something to be aware of.
 1. HEIS will email you within 48 hours to confirm registration and your cover
     1. If you don't get an email from HEIS, contact them immediately to ensure you have been registered, failure to do so will mean you are not protected by them.
     1. Honestly, from what I have heard, HEIS protection isn't worth the paper its written on.